Home Business & Other LaTeX Cookbook - Second Edition

 \end{columns}

-17. As we ended the columns, a block will use the whole available width.
-To keep the text readable, we will now use the multicol package.
+16. As we ended the columns, a block would use the whole available width.
+To keep text readable, we will now use the multicol package.
 We divide the text itself into columns using a multicolumn environment with four columns:

 \block{Conclusion and outlook}{